miguelangelcampovelasco/teaching/big_data/Amazon_Redshift_Getting_Started_Guide.md

   ![openjdk](/big_data/redshift/openjdk.png)

-* Open SQL Workbench by double clicking `sqlworkbench.cmd` for windows or `sqlworkbench.sh` for macos.
+* Open SQL Workbench by double clicking `sqlworkbench.cmd` for Windows or run ` sh sqlworkbench.sh` in terminal for Macos/Linux.

 ### [To Get Your Connection String](#to-get-your-connection-string)